JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 of our household accounts.
 She only once alluded to the matter of the Moonstone, and that was in the way of forbidding any present mention of it between us.
 “Wait till that man comes back,” she said, meaning the Sergeant.
-“We MUST speak of it then: we are not obliged to speak of it now.”
+“We _Must_ speak of it then: we are not obliged to speak of it now.”

 After leaving my mistress, I found Penelope waiting for me in my room.